Effective August 15, 2022, research operations return to Level 1 (Normal Operations) and these guidelines are no longer

 Issued June 15, 2020

 This guidance is to be interpreted in the context of the Plan for Phased Resumption of On-Campus Research, as well as any policies or restrictions specified by the individual facilities, institutes or departments, within Princeton or other institutions at which the research is conducted.
 This document will be revised in accordance with any relevant changes to guidance issued by Princeton University, or any relevant changes to the current understanding of the COVID-19 pandemic.
 This guidance applies to all on- and off-campus human subjects research conducted during the COVID-19 pandemic.

 The Plan for Phased Resumption of On-Campus Research describes four levels of on-campus operation, which include 1 (normal operations), 2 (phased resumption), 3 (essential operations), and 4 (operations suspended).
-Princeton is currently in level 2.
+Princeton is in Level 1 effective Aug.
+15, 2022.

 2. CATEGORIES OF HUMAN SUBJECTS RESEARCH

 This document divides human subjects research into three categories based upon research activity followed by specific restrictions for each category of research.
 The last section provides a summary of the restrictions that apply to research categories #2 and #3.

 - Category #1: Distance research.
 This type of research does not involve any physical contact or proximity between the study team and the subjects.
 Examples of distance research are study procedures done online or via phone.